carbon-language/carbon-lang/docs/design/primitive_types.md

 ## Overview

-These types are fundamental to the language as they aren't comprised of other types (or modifying other types) and have semantics that are defined from first principles rather than in terms of other operations.
-Even though these are special, their names are not keywords or reserved in any sense, they are just names in the global scope.
+These types are fundamental to the language as they aren't either formed from or modifying other types.
+They also have semantics that are defined from first principles rather than in terms of other operations.
+Even though these are special, their names are not keywords or reserved; they are just names in the global scope.

 They in turn can be decomposed into the following categories: